 1. Embrace the Unknown

 You know your current career inside out.
 You know what you’re going to do on a daily basis and what the future holds.
-Your change may currently be unknown, you may not even have named what it it.
-Not knowing can be scary BUT it is part of the process to moving to knowing.
+Your change may currently be unknown, you may not even have named what it is.
+Not knowing can be scary BUT it is part of the process of moving to knowing.
 So dive in and live with the not knowing for a while, certain that what emerges will be more rewarding and satisfying than the present.
 How to stop doubting your career change.

 2. Create a new Identity